KlemenVovk/ids-tutoring/docs/session2.md

 ![wikipedia skeleton](img/wikipedia_skeleton.png)

 :::tip
-To check if what parts of the website are static/dynamic you can disable execution of Javascript: open devtools in Chrome (F12), then check `Disable cache`, press `Ctrl + Shift + P`, search for `Disable Javascript` and execute that, then reload the page and see what's displayed.
+To check if what parts of the website are static/dynamic you can disable execution of Javascript: open devtools in Chrome (F12), then check `Disable cache` (network tab), press `Ctrl + Shift + P`, search for `Disable Javascript` and execute that, then reload the page and see what's displayed.
 :::

 ### How does a webpage load?